breart/atlassian-connect-core/README.md

 The command `php artisan plugin:install` will publish config, views and resources that you can change for your needs.

-Also, it will create "dummy" tenant needed for local testing and development without the need of installing the add-on in real JIRA or Confluence instance.
+Also, it will create "dummy" tenant needed for local testing and developing without needing of installing the add-on on real JIRA or Confluence instances.

-### Get it working
+### Publishing as an add-on

-If your application returns the add-on descriptor on the request to URL `http://localhost:8000/atlassian-connect.json` it means you are close to happiness and you can install the add-on.
+> If your application returns the add-on descriptor on the request to URL `http://localhost:8000/atlassian-connect.json` it means you are close to happiness and you can install the add-on.

-Firstly, you need to enable the development options.
-Go to the "Manage add-ons" page.
-You'll see the link "Settings" at bottom of the page.
-After clicking you'll see two checkboxes that must be selected.
-Apply your changes.
+**Step 1.
+Make your application accessible**

-For installing the add-on in the instance, the last one should see your server.
+To install the add-on in the instance, you should be visible through the internet.
-If you are working locally the easiest way is to use [ngrok](https://ngrok.com/).
+For testing purposes the easiest way is to use [ngrok](https://ngrok.com/).

-After you are visible in the worldwide you should put your actual website URL to environment variable `PLUGIN_URL`.
+Then you have it accessible, put your actual website URL to environment variable `PLUGIN_URL`.

+> Make sure your add-on is accessible via **HTTPS**, it is a requirement.

+**Step 2.
+Configure your JIRA / Confluence instance**

-Also, you need to configure your add-on by editing the file `config/plugin.php`.
+Configure your add-on using `config/plugin.php`.
 Most values may be overwritten using env vars.

+**Step 3.
+Upload your add-on**

-Then you need to upload the add-on.
+Finally, you need to upload the add-on.
 Click "Upload add-on" and paste your public URL with descriptor path, eg. `https://d1ea31ce.ngrok.io/atlassian-connect.json` or `https://yourplugindomain.com/atlassian-connect.json`

-> Note: HTTPS is required
+**Step 4.
+Testing the successfulness**

-After successfully installing you can see "Your add-on" top menu item (in case of JIRA).
+After the successful installation, on JIRA instance you may see "Your add-on" top menu item.
 You also can go to the add-on general page by direct link `:product_base_url/plugins/servlet/ac/sample-plugin/hello-page`

-> Instead `:product_base_url` you should put your JIRA or Cofluence instance URL (eg. `https://google-dev.atlassian.net`).
+> Instead of `:product_base_url` you should put your JIRA or Cofluence instance URL (eg. `https://google-dev.atlassian.net`).

 If you see page working, the application configured and add-on installed correctly.